douglasgreen/outlines/society/countries/india.en.md

 ## Indian Society Today

-Explain indian society today, while discussing the following topics:
+Explain Indian society today, while discussing the following topics:
 * Urbanization and Rural Life
 * Gender Roles and Family Structure
 * Issues of Caste and Class

 ## The Indian Economy

-Explain the indian economy, while discussing the following topics:
+Explain the Indian economy, while discussing the following topics:
 * Agriculture and Industry
 * The Rise of Technology and Services Sector
 * India in the Global Economy

 ## Indian Politics

-Explain indian politics, while discussing the following topics:
+Explain Indian politics, while discussing the following topics:
 * The Democratic Framework
 * Major Political Parties and Leaders
 * Regional Politics and Its Influence

 ## India's Environmental Challenges

-Explain india's environmental challenges, while discussing the following topics:
+Explain India's environmental challenges, while discussing the following topics:
 * Natural Resources and Conservation
 * Pollution and Climate Change
 * Sustainable Development Initiatives